© 1999-2008

 MIKE STEIN

-Mike also worked in the news department at WDRC, but just prior to the launch of a local pop music format.
+Michael H. Stein was a native of New York City.
+He was hired in the WDRC news department under the ownership of Buckley-Jaegar Broadcasting, but just prior to the launch of a local pop music format.
+On February 25, 1961 WDRC General Manager Bill Crawford appointed Mike as news director, replacing George Freeman.
+Stein was the station's third news director in a year and a half but he wouldn't be the last!
+By June, Mike's colleague, Bud Steele, had assumed the position.
 Mike's later journalism career took him around the world covering the war in Vietnam, the civil rights march in Alabama, and the six-day war in the Middle East.
+He was news director at WNEW until 1972 when he was appointed manager of ABC's American Entertainment Radio Network.
 He was Peter Jennings' chief writer at ABC TV.

 AFTER: WNEW New York, NY; ABC Radio Network, NY; ABC's World News Tonight